-Salsomaggiore Terme, which is situated among the hills of the Parmesan Apennines, is renowned for its thermal waters, but also for the large number of works from the Liberty architect, painter and sculptor Galileo Chini.
+Salsomaggiore Terme, which is situated among the hills of the Parmesan Apennines, is renowned for its thermal waters, but also for the large number of works by the Liberty architect, painter and sculptor Galileo Chini.

-The Pradarena Pass
+The Radici Pass

-Forte dei Marmi: the heart of Versilia.
+Forte dei Marmi: the heart of Versilia

 Forte dei Marmi is one of the most famous and exclusive seaside resorts in the world.
 The heart of Versilia will host the participants with an unforgettable beach party.

 Already known by the Romans as the lake of the Papirian Pits, the Lake of Massaciuccoli is famous for being the favoured hunting ground of the Luccan composer Giacomo Puccini.
 Today, the lake lost its former brackish lagoon look and is considered a typical lake-pond, due to its depth and salinity.

 The birthplace of great composers like Giacomo Puccini or Luigi Boccherin, Lucca is one of the few cities of the world that kept intact its fortified walls, 4.450 kilometres long.
 The historical city centre is well preserved, and has numerous medieval churches, towers, bell towers, Renaissance palaces and monuments, all of which are in complete harmony with newer structures.
 All the cars of Terre di Canossa will ride on the ancient walls of Lucca.

 Tenuta San Rossore is well known in Italy, first owned by by the King of Italy and then, from 1956 to 1999, by the President of the Italian Republic.
 Over the years, the estate has hosted many personalities from the political and non-political words.
 Today the estate of San Rossore is part of the Migliarino natural park, which is located along the Tyrrhenian coast between the provinces of Lucca and Pisa.